oxygenxml/oxygen-git-client-addon/README.md

 After editing a file, committing it to the local repository, and trying to push it to the remote repository, if a warning appears about not being up-to-date with the repository, follow these steps:

 1. Pull the data from the repository using one of the **Pull** actions.
-2. In the **Unstaged** area, select each conflicted file and resolve the conflicts.
+2. In the **Unstaged files** area, select each conflicted file and resolve the conflicts.
 You can do this, for example, by opening the conflicted files in the compare editor, either by double-clicking on them or by using the contextual menu action, and then choose what changes you want to keep and discard, and save the document.
 You can also use the **Resolve using Mine**, **Resolve using Theirs**, or **Mark as resolved** actions from the contextual menu of a resource.
-3. If you choose to use the compare editor, after you close it, the file will be staged automatically and moved to the **Staged** area.
+3. If you choose to use the compare editor, after you close it, the file will be staged automatically and moved to the **Staged files** area.

 At this point, the next actions depend on which **Pull** action was chosen:

  - **Pull (merge)**:
-    1. When all the conflicts are resolved and no more files are left in the **Unstaged** area, the changes can be committed.
+    1. When all the conflicts are resolved and no more files are left in the **Unstaged files** area, the changes can be committed.
     2. Enter a message and commit.
 You will now have new changes to push.
     3. Push the changes to the remote repository.